MrMicrowaveOven/AlgorithmsCurriculum/lectures/intro_lecture.md

 ## 4: Apply many places
 * Very high economic stakes
 * Until you've applied 200 places, you just don't know.
+* Where to apply?
+* How to apply?
+  * Think of it as a notification
+  * Keep a separate list of companies you like and will apply to later

+## 5: Be a Rockstar
 * You have to be a rockstar.
 * Be the frontman and the guitarist
 * It's luck and chemistry: find a place that likes you